SFML/SFML-Website/pages/tutorials/3.0/getting-started/macos.md

 ## Installing SFML

 First of all you need to download the SFML SDK for your architecture which is available on the [download page](../../../download/index.md "Go to the download page").
-You can then unpack this installation wherever you like and make a note of the path to use during the following setup (indicated by `<sfml-install-path>`)

-You can also install SFML from [brew](https://brew.sh) by running `brew install sfml`
+You can then unpack this installation wherever you like and make a note of the path to use during the following setup (indicated by `<sfml-install-path>`).

-Then, in order to start developing SFML applications, you have to install the following items:
+You can also install SFML from [brew](https://brew.sh) by running `brew install sfml`.

 ## Create your first SFML program